 I married Connie who was a willing participant in the adventure.
 We started a family with an adopted son and then 2 homemade girls, moved about 20 times and had many jobs.
 It was not normal by any means and it was dotted with many landmark events.

 Why write about my life?
 Yes, some people might find my search for adventure somewhat interesting, but mostly I would write about it for my own interests.
-A documentation of my life for my children and theirs.
+Memoirs for my children and theirs.
 A guarantee that I will be able to remember it all.
 And probably the real reason is to give me something to do.
-So at least initially I will start this documentation with some posts that I will share via this page.
+So at least initially I will start this documentation with some posts that I will share via this page, after that I have no idea where this may go.

 On the verge of entering my Second Quarter, my summer of 1973 opened my eyes to the importance of adventure in my life.